Loki-Lokster/py-audio-splitter/README.md

 6. **Devices Drift Out Of Sync Over Time**
    - Different output devices have independent hardware clocks, so perfect long-term sync requires drift compensation
    - This project applies lightweight drift compensation by slightly time-stretching each output (shown as `rate …ppm` in the REPL UI)
-   - If you see frequent drift warnings, increase `base_buffer` slightly (e.g. `0.35`) or keep the device sample rates consistent in Windows
+   - If you see frequent drift warnings, increase `base_buffer` slightly (e.g. `0.35`) and/or increase `drift_log_interval`

-## Latency Auto-Detection (Optional)
+7. **Latency Auto-Detection (Optional)**

-Automatically finding the “best latency” between two output devices is only possible if you can **measure both signals**.
+   - Automatically finding the “best latency” between two output devices is only possible if you can **measure both signals**

-- **Recommended approach**: place a microphone where it can hear both devices, then play a short calibration sound and use cross-correlation to estimate the offset.
+   - Recommended approach: place a microphone where it can hear both devices, play a short calibration sound, and use cross-correlation to estimate the offset
-- Without a microphone/loopback capture path, the program cannot know the *acoustic* delay of a wireless headset vs speakers; it can only keep them from drifting once aligned.
+   - Without a microphone/loopback capture path, the program cannot know the *acoustic* delay of a wireless headset vs speakers; it can only keep them from drifting once aligned

-7. **Volume Too Low / Need 100% On Other Devices**
+8. **Volume Too Low / Need 100% On Other Devices**
    - Audio Splitter does not override Windows per-device volume or Volume Mixer settings; it applies only the per-device `device_N_volume` multiplier from `settings.cfg`
    - Check Windows Sound settings for the relevant device levels (including `CABLE Output` recording level if you route through VB-Cable)